Wedding Photographers of Durango, Colorado

 During college, Trent worked in a photography lab gutting film canisters, chopping negatives and making prints.
 Thousands of frames later, it became time to transition from the development side of photography into the production of it.
 After graduating from the University of Northern Colorado with a Journalism degree and a stint in photojournalism, it led him to one of the most challenging, exciting and riveting arenas in the industry.
 Wedding photography.
 Several years after going full time with Gillespie Photography, he met Stacy and managed to drag her along on his many photo adventures.
 In 2013 they were married and now serve as Gillespie Photography’s primary photographers.
 Outside of photography, he loves spending time on the water, racing down powder-covered slopes strapped to a board, backpacking in the rocky mountains, and planning for the next adventure.
 He’s thankful for many things, but most importantly, a graceful God.
 [Colorado Wedding Photographer]

 I'm Joe Pyle and I'm a wedding photographer living in Estes Park, CO where the air is thin and the views are stunning.
-I've been photographing weddings and engagements for about two years now full time, and can't think of anything else I'd rather do.
+I've been photographing weddings and engagements since 2013 full time, and can't think of anything else I'd rather do.
 While that may sound cliche, I've done it all.
 Past work includes: electrician, plumber, factory line worker, HVAC tech, window cleaner, bike mechanic, auto bodywork, basic construction, web design, hardware store clerk, gas station attendant, and probably several more that I don't really care to conjure.
 The point is, I've done a lot of things and wedding photography is by far the most rewarding, fun, and adventurous "job" I've ever been a part of.
 I come from a long line of hard-working individuals from the midwest United States, Iowa to be exact, and was taught the value of hard work and getting your hands dirty.
 My brother, sister, and I grew up in an earth home that my dad built.
 It was about 20 miles out in the country and we heated it with wood that we cut down, hauled home, and split- all by hand.
 In order to have enough heat for the harsh Iowa winters we needed between 15-20 truckloads of wood and I remember chores being a big part of our day.
 The hard work gene has been passed from my grandad to my own boys who now love to split wood for our wood-burning stove here in Estes Park.
 My grandad and my dad both were U.S. Navy men who served our country.
 I remember both of them telling stories of traveling to places like Borneo, Thailand, Japan, and China.
 When you're a young boy, these places seem so amazingly beautiful and I promised myself that when I married we'd travel.
 My wife Kari and I just took a trip to Paris and Venice to celebrate our anniversary (I won't say which one, YIKES!) for our first time to Europe and we've both caught the travel bug.
 Speaking of Kari, she works with me at every wedding.
 Her eye compliments mine and we work together very well.
 We've been married for several years now and have two boys together.
 We shoot around 20-30 weddings per year and that includes an engagement session with almost everyone.
 We're very busy with our work, but we always make time for each other.
 We get outside a lot and we rock climb, hike, trail run, cycle, and mountain bike.
 Our love for the outdoors has formed our lives together and we homeschool our boys so that we can create a schedule that works with our lifestyle.
 Moving to the heart of the Rocky Mountains was the best decision we've made and we can't imagine living anywhere else.
 It is beautiful here and it just feels like home.
 When someone asks what our "style" of photography is, we don't have a direct answer.
 What we do is what you want us to do.
 If you like our style on our site, then awesome.
 If not, that's awesome too.
 If you're here looking at this page, chances are you're engaged or almost engaged.
 Congratulations, we wish you the very best!
 If you want photography that is bold, vibrant, and full of emotion in a fantastic setting, get in touch with us.
 We'd love to start the conversation.
 Cheers, -joe [Estes Park Wedding Photographer]

 I'm Amanda Lamb, and I'm based in Colorado Springs, CO and Brooklyn, NY.
 I began learning photography when I was in high school, trying to shoot for my school's yearbook publication.
 This was still in the "dark ages" of film, but I feel lucky that my roots sprouted there.
 These early experiences and trying to shoot in a way that supported, or told in its entirety the rest of what was on the page, shaped my preference for capturing moments as they happened.
 I shoot no more than 25 weddings per year.
 This allows me to give my very best to each and every bride and groom I have the pleasure of serving.
 In addition to shooting weddings, I also shoot boudoir and portraits.
 I've been married for 8 years, and have two children and a dog.
 My daughter and my son complete my life in a way I never thought possible.
 While I don't know of any other artists in my family, there are definitely some very creative people who came before me, and I can see this creativity in my children daily.
 It warms my heart.
 Prior to photography, I was a high school social studies teacher for 7 years.
 Being around high schoolers is it's own kind of rush.
 My business started with seniors, and eventually grew into weddings and other events.
 Keeping control of 30 10th and 12th graders gave me great insight into crowd management, a skill I've found very useful at weddings... especially those with big, fun-loving wedding parties.
 [Colorado Springs Wedding Photographer]